mattrglobal/jsonld-signatures-bbs/README.md

 Due to the properties of a [BBS+ Signatures](https://github.com/mattrglobal/bbs-signatures-spec), [zero knowledge proof](https://en.wikipedia.org/wiki/Zero-knowledge_proof) can be derived from the signature, where-by the party generating the proof can elect to selectively disclose statements from the originally signed payload.

 **Note** At this time this project is limited to working in [node](nodejs.org) environments because the underlying cryptographic implementation is supplied by [node-bbs-signatures](https://github.com/mattrglobal/node-bbs-signatures), however we are targeting support for other parts of the JS/TS ecosystem in the near future.
+See [bbs-signatures](https://github.com/mattrglobal/bbs-signatures) for more details.

 ## Getting started